pnnl/ruleset-checking-tool/docs/ruleset_functions/G311_exceptions/does_zone_meet_G3_1_1d.md

 **Notes**
 1. This function determines whether the zone is a lab zone, and whether the building has total lab exhaust greater than 15,000 cfm.
 We can determine with precision when there is less than 15,000cfm of lab exhaust, but not necessarily all air that is exhausted from a lab zone is classified as lab exhaust.
 Therefore, when we do rule evaluation, we can only give a 100% positive identification of a lab zone when the lab zones have a total of more than 15,000 cfm of zone exhaust.
+2.  when a lab zone is served by HVAC system with exhaust fans serving both lab and non-lab zones, we assume that exhaust flow rate is allocated to the lab zones in proportion to the primary air flow delivered to these zones comared to the total primary air flow delivered to all zones by this system.

 **[Back](../_toc.md)**